about

 Hi, I am Jonas.

-I am a reviewer for journals such as the German Journal of Forced Migration and Refugee Studies (Z’Flucht), Journal of Labour Market Research (JLMR), Research in Social Stratification and Mobility (RSSM), Journal of International Migration and Integration (JIMI), Journal of Ethnic and Migration Studies (JEMS), International Migration Review (IMR) and Social Forces (SF).
+I am a regular reviewer for journals such as the German Journal of Forced Migration and Refugee Studies (Z’Flucht), Journal of Labour Market Research (JLMR), Research in Social Stratification and Mobility (RSSM), Journal of International Migration and Integration (JIMI), European Societies, Journal of Ethnic and Migration Studies (JEMS), International Migration Review (IMR), The Economic Journal and Social Forces (SF).